aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-connect-pcmanager-lab.md

 Once your PCluster Manager CloudFormation stack has been deployed, you can follow these steps to connect to it:

-1. Go to the AWS Console and use the search box to search for [**AWS CloudFormation**](https://console.aws.amazon.com/cloudformation/home).
+1. Go to the AWS Console and use the search box to search for [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/home).

 2. Once **CloudFormation** appears in your search results, click on it to open the CloudFormation Management Console.